l3ivol/english-for-designers/05-storytelling/creator.md

+# More about my last project- clothing brand "Creator"

-Creator: Our goal is to become a bridge between designer and consumer, to remove the boundaries of traditional ideas about clothing and offer everyone the opportunity to express their unique individuality.
+Creator's goal is to become a bridge between designer and consumer, to remove the boundaries of traditional ideas about clothing and offer everyone the opportunity to express their unique individuality.

 We go by slogan:

 ### "Everyone is a creator!"